iliadmitriev/fastapi-sqlalchemy-pytest/README.md

 # FastAsync

-This project is a minimal viable set used as a proof of concet.
+This project is a minimal viable set used as a proof of concept.
 The goal of this project is to try to meet FastAPI, SQLAlchemy, pytest and coverage and make them  work together.